 Unisyn’s digital scan voting system is certified by the EAC to meet the Voluntary Voter Standards and Guidelines (VVSG), a set of specifications/requirements for determining if voting systems meet required standards.
 The company provides "the only systems with multi-tiered levels of security residing on a hardened streamlined Linux and Java platform," with all of their source code "available for review by trusted jurisdictions officials as part of a procurement process."

-When vendor website security asssessment becomes a standard part of the procurement process, Unisyn will certainly be in trouble.
-Its paltry CSTAR score of 219 quantifies a myriad of security flaws: lack of sitewide SSL, server information leakage, exposed ports, and more.
+When vendor website security assessment becomes a standard part of the procurement process, Unisyn will certainly be in trouble.
+Its paltry CSR score of 219 quantifies a myriad of security flaws: lack of sitewide SSL, server information leakage, exposed ports, and more.

 Election authorities from Los Angeles County, the most populous in the US, conducted a pilot test with Smartmatic to streamline and expedite election reports during California's June 7th Primary Presidential Elections.
 The Philippines' 2010 and 2016 Presidential elections also saw the use of Smartmatic's solutions in transmitting and tallying votes.

 Relatively speaking, Smartmatic's security posture is decent—that said, a handful of security flaws like disabled HTTP Strict Transport Security, lack of secure cookies, and disabled DMARC make its security posture less-than-ideal.

 Dominion is a century-old company with deep expertise in developing voting systems.
 Interestingly, the company traces its roots back to 1895 with the invention of the first direct recording lever machine—the original predecessor of the modern voting machine.
 The company's voting machines are currently used in 600 jurisdictions across 22 U.S. states.